octobercms/install/README.md

-# Installation wizard for October
+# Installation wizard for October CMS

-The wizard installation is a recommended way to install October.
+The wizard installation is a recommended way to install October CMS.
 It is simpler than the command-line installation and doesn't require any special skills.

 1. Prepare a directory on your server that is empty.
 It can be a sub-directory, domain root or a sub-domain.
 1. [Download the installer archive file](https://github.com/octobercms/install/archive/master.zip).